mglantz/buildah-rootless-demo/README.md

 * Building a container using the Micro version of Universal Base Image 9
 * Building a container from scratch, using Fedora.

+In our example, building a container for Apache webserver, it should be noted that there is only 20 MB difference between ubi9/micro and building from scratch using Fedora 37.
+UBI 9 is maintained and supported by Red Hat.

 ## Building a container using Universal Base Image 9 - Micro
 1. To build a container which runs Apache web server, based on Red Hat's Universal Build Image, copy below script and name it rootless-rules.sh.